 Core Curriculum is intended to provide all Saskatchewan students with an education that will serve them well regardless of their choices after leaving school.
 Through its components and initiatives, Core Curriculum supports the achievement of the Goals of Education for Saskatchewan.
-For current information regarding Core Curriculum, please refer to Core Curriculum: Principles, Time Allocations, and Credit Policy (2009) on the Ministry of Education website.
-For additional information related to the components and initiatives of Core Curriculum, please refer to the Ministry website (http://education.gov. sk.ca/policy) for various policy and foundation documents including the following:
+For current information regarding Core Curriculum, please refer to Core Curriculum: Principles, Time Allocations, and Credit Policy (2011) on the Ministry of Education website.
+For additional information related to the components and initiatives of Core Curriculum, please refer to the Ministry website for various policy and foundation documents.